OginniAdekola/D.A.C-DATASTORE-Project/README.md

 ## 🔍Key Insight
 - Promotional campaigns significantly boosted sales performance.
-- There is more sales on gadgets than person care products.
+- There is more profit margin on electronics products compare to any other products.
+- The least demand product is personal care products.
-- There is alaways peak sales at 4th quarter of the year.
+- There is always peak sales at 4th quarter of the year.

 ---